TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.69.md

 ---

-But from henceforth shall the Son of man be seated at the right hand of the power of God.
+From now on, the Son of Man will be seated at the right hand of the power of God."